bi-labor/es-mssql/exercise4.md

     > :information_source: Note how the health of the `test` index is **yellow** and the health of the `salaries` index is **green**.
 That is because the default value for the number of _replicas_ is **1**.

 1. Insert the sample document into the created index.
+You can find the sample document [here](#sample-document).

     ```
     POST salaries/_doc